Shippable/admiral/releaseNotes/master.md

 - **Updated some internal dependencies**: We've updated the versions of some of the dependencies we use internally.
 No noticeable changes are expected.
 - **Drydock update**: Updating all Shippable official images with latest stable versions of [languages](http://docs.shippable.com/platform/runtime/machine-image/language-versions/), [cli's](http://docs.shippable.com/platform/runtime/machine-image/cli-versions/) and [services](http://docs.shippable.com/platform/runtime/machine-image/services-versions/).
 Refer to documentation for [v7.2.4](http://docs.shippable.com/platform/runtime/machine-image/ami-v724/) for details.
-- **Added Airbrake Integration**: Added ability to store Airbrake credentials which could be used with [shipctl notify](http://docs.shippable.com/platform/tutorial/workflow/using-shipctl/#notify) command for posting deployments to Airbrake.
+- **Added Airbrake Integration**: Added support for Airbrake integration which can be used with [shipctl notify](http://docs.shippable.com/platform/tutorial/workflow/using-shipctl/#notify) to post deployments to Airbrake.
 Refer to [documentation](http://docs.shippable.com/platform/integration/airBrakeKey/) for details.

 ## Fixes